Understanding Managed Routers

-Today’s businesses need reliable connectivity, but as organizations become more complex, and the number of network services increase, maintaining end-to-end service can be a challenge.
-Equipment costs for routers and the expense of maintaining and managing that equipment can get burdensome, resulting in fewer resources for new technologies and tools that can help drive business-critical projects.
+Today’s businesses need reliable connectivity, but as organizations become more complex – and the number of network services increase – maintaining end-to-end service can be a challenge.
+Equipment costs for routers and the expense of maintaining and managing that equipment can be burdensome, resulting in fewer resources for new technologies and tools that can help drive business-critical projects.

-One way organizations can more efficiently allocate resources and attain end-to-end service for their networks is through managed router services.
-Routers maintained on-premise can come with unpredictable equipment maintenance costs, ineffective backup solutions, and compromised productivity because your technical talent is too busy managing equipment.
+One way organizations can more efficiently allocate resources and attain end-to-end service for their networks is through Managed Router Services.
+Routers maintained on-premise can come with unpredictable equipment maintenance costs, ineffective backup solutions, and a drop in productivity when your technical talent is too busy managing equipment.
 Managed routers alleviate those issues.

 Pass on IT Burdens, but Retain Optimal Connectivity